-Anti-Bullying
+4. Anti-Bullying

 Bullying is a safeguarding matter and if left unresolved can become a more serious child protection issue.
-Employees at every level will take seriously any concerns raised in relation to the bullying of any student.
-Action will always be taken to investigate the concerns and to prevent repeat incidents or behaviours.
-Bullying may involve either face-to-face or the misuse of social media or technology.
-Each school should have its own policy and approach to restorative practices and all our schools will demonstrate a commitment to help resolve specific issues.
-Tenby SEP has a separate Anti-Bullying Policy Statement which must be referred to and fully referenced in relation to the bullying of any student.
+Staff at every level will take seriously any concerns raised in relation to the bullying of any student.
+Action will always be taken to investigate the concerns and to

-Children with Special Educational Needs or Disabilities
+5. Children with Special Educational Needs or Disabilities

-All employees should recognise that children with Special Educational Needs and Disabilities can mean additional safeguarding challenges.
+All staff should recognise that children with Special Educational Needs and Disabilities can mean additional safeguarding challenges.
 Depending on the nature of a child's special need or disability, additional barriers can exist which make it more difficult to identify and recognise signs of abuse.
 For example, it is easy to assume that a child's mood, behaviour, or any injury relates to their disability rather than the fact they may be suffering abuse.
 It should also be recognised that children with disabilities may be disproportionately impacted on by behaviours such as bullying but they may not show any outward signs.
 Communication difficulties can make it very difficult for a child to indicate what's happening and, therefore, may make it very difficult to overcome any such barrier.
-Employees should be extra vigilant and report all concerns, avoiding making assumptions about the causes of any injury or behaviour.
-ISP has a separate Special Needs Policy Statement.
+Staff should be extra vigilant and report all concerns, avoiding making assumptions about the causes of any injury or behaviour.

-Physical Intervention/restraint
+6.Physical Intervention/restraint

 There may be times when adults in schools, in the course of their school duties, have to intervene physically in order to restrain students and prevent them from coming to harm.
 Such intervention should always be both reasonable and proportionate to the circumstances and be the minimum necessary to resolve the situation.
-UK government guidance has been issued in relation to the use of reasonable force and can be used as best practice advice.